Lease Extension Solicitors

 Where can I obtain a copy of my lease?

-If you need a copy lease and you have a mortgage on your property a copy can usually be obtained from your mortgage lender.
+If you need a copy of your lease and you have a mortgage on your property a copy can usually be obtained from your mortgage lender.
 Your freeholder may also have a copy of your lease and be able to provide you with this.

 Alternatively, the Land Registry will hold a copy although a fee will be payable, please visit http://www.landregistry.gov.uk/.